Updated December 2022

 What exactly is graphic design?
 This might seem like a really obvious starting point to this blog post—but it's key to knowing if this career path is truly right for you.

-One of the biggest misconceptions or myths about graphic design, is that it's mainly about making things "look good."
+One of the biggest misconceptions about graphic design is that it's mainly about making things "look good."
 In other words, arranging images and text in ways that are pleasing to the eye...and that's about it.